brandonio21/PCFramework/README.md

 Women in Computing club as they held their quarterly Beginner's Programming Competition.

-This framework is meant to create programming competitions where contestants will be programming solutions in **JAVA**.

 ## Installation Instructions ##

 ### Git Installation ###